santander-group-europe/innersource-projecttemplate/doc/your-first-contributions.md

 * Report bug:
   Searching the web you'll find tons of HowTo articles on how to write a good bug report.
 The basics are:
-  * Be spefic about the sypthoms.
+  * Be spefic about the symptoms.
 Provide a step by step procedure to reproduce the failure
   * Be clear about the impact to you.
 Bonus point if you can do so with impact on others who use the project under different contexts.
-  * Follow up your request
+  * Follow up your request.
   * Bonus point again if you can advance some root-cause analysis.
 In this case it might be a misleading expression, a new concept lacking explanation or coming too late, ...
 * New feature:
   Similar rules apply to feature requests.
 Here the expected behaviour isn't that clear so pay attention to:
-  * Aviod ambigüity
+  * Aviod ambiguity
-  * It is a good practice to use the userstory-mantra: As (profile) y want (proposal) in order to (purpose).
+  * It is a good practice to use the userstory-mantra: As (profile) I want (proposal) in order to (purpose).
-    Be careful sepparating your purpose from your proposal.
+    Be careful separating your purpose from your proposal.
     Expect us writer (development) team to come up with better alternative solutions to your purpose.
   * Specify enough acceptance criteria so that the team doesn't rely on you to validate the solution.
-  * Follow up your request
+  * Follow up your request.
 * Documentation:
   * If you contribute to documentation inside repository you'll follow a very similar (but simplified) procedure to contributing (markdown) **code**.
 As a template project we don't have pipelines to worry about, but in other